HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

     @JsonView(Views.Default.class)
     @JsonIgnoreProperties({"carId", "value"})
-    public final class CarBox extends AbstractNoncedBox<PublicKey25519Proposition, CarBoxData, CarBox> {
+    public final class CarBox extends AbstractBox<PublicKey25519Proposition, CarBoxData, CarBox> {

- Our class extends the *AbstractNoncedBox* default class, is locked by a standard *PublicKey25519Proposition* and keeps all its properties into an object of type CarBoxData.
+ Our class extends the *AbstractBox* default class, is locked by a standard *PublicKey25519Proposition* and keeps all its properties into an object of type CarBoxData.
  The annotation *@JsonView* instructs the SDK to use a default viewer to convert an instance of this class into JSON format when a CarBox is included in the result of an http API endpoint.
 With that, there is no need to write the conversion code: all the properties associated to getter methods of the class are automatically converted to json attributes.
  For example, since our class has a getter method "*getModel()*", the json will contain the attribute "model" with its value.
  We can specify some properties that must be excluded from the json output with the *@JsonIgnoreProperties* annotation.

- The constructor of boxes extending AbstractNoncedBox is very simple, it just calls the superclass with two parameters: the BoxData and the nonce.
+ The constructor of boxes extending AbstractBox is very simple, it just calls the superclass with two parameters: the BoxData and the nonce.

   ::